 In the heated skillet, take the halves of onion and ginger and char them: heat them in the pan until just a little black char shows on the surface.
 The surface color will become slightly darker.
 Remove the onions and ginger from the heat, and place aside.

-Traditional phở cooking uses one stockpot instead of two.
-As the phở broth boils, fat and impurities will cause a thick foam to form on the surface of the bubbling liquid.
+As the phở broth boils, more fat and impurities will cause a thick foam to form on the surface of the bubbling liquid.
 This fat needs to be removed to make the broth clear, thin, and tasty.
 To strain the fat from the water using this method, a small fine strainer with a handle is used to skim the fat from the surface of the broth, over and over, for as long as the broth is cooking.
 If you don't want to do this, use a second stockpot and a larger fine mesh.
 This way, after 90 minutes you will be able to strain the broth into the second pot, then return it to the original pot.

 After about 60 minutes, the broth should be strained enough to cover the pot and let it simmer.
 The covered pot will trap heat and moisture, allowing the roast to thoroughly cook.
 Check the pot every 30 minutes, and strain off any additional scum that may accumulate on the surface of the broth.
 Continue to simmer the broth with its ingredients and spices for a total of three hours.
 (Some phở recipes call for simmering the bones for five hours or more, but the bones are completely used after three hours; there isn't much point to simmering them after that.)

-As the phở approaches three hours of cooking, you can prepare the phở garnishings so your guests can pick and choose whichever ones they want to add to their soup.
-The garnishings can be laid out on their own plates or bowls for the guests.
-A typical plate of phở garnishings includes a pile of bean sprouts, sprigs of mint leaves, sliced wedges of lime, sliced chili peppers, and bottles of hoisin and sriracha sauce on the side.
+As the phở approaches three hours of cooking, you can prepare the phở garnishings.
+Chop the scallions, and cilantro.
+These will need to be added to the phở bowl immediately before serving.
+The other garnishings can be laid out on their own plates or bowls for your guests, so they can pick and choose whichever ones they want to add to their soup.
+A typical plate of phở garnishings includes a pile of bean sprouts, sprigs of basil and mint leaves, sliced wedges of lime, sliced chili peppers, and bottles of hoisin and sriracha sauce on the side.

-After three hours when the phở broth is ready (after it has been strained a second time), it can be served.
-Serve the broth by pouring it into your prepared soup bowls with rice noodles, cooked beef, and uncooked beef slices.
-To each bowl of hot soup, add scallions, basil, and cilantro.
+Serve the broth by pouring it into your prepared soup bowls with rice noodles and uncooked beef slices.
+To each bowl of hot soup, add the cooked beef, chopped scallions, basil, and cilantro.

 After this, your guests can add all other garnishings to their soup.